AnasShahid/AnasShahid/README.md

 I lead it, architect it, and ship it.
 Twelve years building enterprise, fintech, and AI-driven products — holding technical leadership, client-facing delivery, and the software principles that keep systems maintainable after launch.

-Currently co-founder at SociiLabs, leading a distributed team that shipped 8 products in one year on an AI-native SDLC framework of my own design.
-Before that, Senior Technical Lead at Nisum: agentic systems for Albertsons, enterprise account growth, and full-stack delivery across .NET, Angular, React, and Node — always grounded in clear architecture and deliberate design patterns.
+Currently at SociiLabs,I am leading a distributed team that shipped 8 products in one year on an AI-native SDLC framework of my own design.
+Before that, Senior Technical Lead at Nisum: agentic systems, enterprise account growth, and full-stack delivery across .NET, Angular, React, and Node — always grounded in clear architecture and deliberate design patterns.

 I use AI where it moves real work: agents that open tickets and fire pipelines, copilots that turn briefs into priced proposals, and LLMOps that survive production — not slideware.